mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 you continue the mission, roll Pilot or Flyer 8+.
 Pass, and you survive the attack.
 Fail, and you are shot down – roll twice on the Injury table and take the lower result.
 53 You are engaged in first contact with a minor species.
 Roll Diplomacy 8+; if you fail, then roll on the Injury table.
-54 You attempt to extricate your command from a very unfavourable position.
+54 You attempt to extricate your command from a very unfavorable position.
 Roll Tactics (Navy) or Leadership 8+.
 If you succeed gain +1 Social Standing, if you fail roll on the Injury table.
 55 You co-ordinate a major evacuation.
 Roll Leadership or Admin 8+.
 If you succeed you gain a powerful Ally amongst those you save, if you fail you gain an Enemy who blames you for the unnecessary loss of lives.